AlexandreDdaCosta/olympus/README.md

 It's important to protect the private key with a strong passphrase.

-In this example, **id_ed25519.pub** needs to be added to the user's configuration in salt pillar.
-An administrator then needs to run the proper state file on all salt minions to grant the user system-wide ssh access.
+In this example, **id_ed25519.pub** needs to be added to the user's configuration in salt pillar under the stanza *ssh_public_key*.
+An administrator then needs to run the *users* state file on all salt minions to grant the user system-wide ssh access.

 ```
 sudo -i salt '*' state.sls users -v
 ```

-At this point, each account for this user on every salt minion will have an */.ssh* directory off */home* that looks similar to the following:
+At this point, the account for this user on every salt minion will have an */.ssh* directory off */home* that looks similar to the following:

 ```